-All shortlisted candidates will be interviewed in person or by Skype or video-conference (depending on the applicant's native country).
-The interview will be conducted by four senior academics and it will last a maximum of 45 minutes.
-Those shortlisted for interviews will be notified three to four weeks prior to the interview date.
+All shortlisted candidates will be interviewed in person or by video-conference (depending on the applicant's native country).
+The interview will be conducted by senior academics and it will last ~30 mins.
+Those shortlisted for interviews will be notified 7 to 14 days prior to the interview date.

-The shortlisted applicants will be required to give a 10-15 minute presentation on their previous research or that proposed to be undertaken for the DPhil.
+The shortlisted applicants will be required to give a short presentation on their previous research.

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.

-You will have access to a wide range of resources within the department and University, including the following facilities.
+You will have access to a wide range of resources within the institute, department and University, including the following facilities:

 You will have access to University IT services and Medical Sciences Division IT support.
-You will be allocated unique single- sign-on (SSO) credentials which will allow you to access numerous resources such as information on local seminars (Oxford Talk), other departmental and University information (WebLearn), the divisional skills training portal, significant information on the University student gateway, career courses and libraries online.
+You will be allocated unique single- sign-on (SSO) credentials which will allow you to access numerous resources such as information on local seminars (Oxford Talk), other departmental and University information, the divisional skills training portal, Researchers' Toolkit, significant information on the University's student gateway, career courses and libraries online.

-You will have access to local libraries: the Cairns Library based in the John Radcliffe Hospital and musculoskeletal-related topics at the Girdlestone Library located at the Nuffield Orthopaedic Centre.
-Furthermore, through the central University library services, you will have access to a wide range of articles and publications.
+You will have access to local libraries: the Bodleian Library, the Cairns Library based in the John Radcliffe Hospital and musculoskeletal-related topics at the Girdlestone Library, located at the Nuffield Orthopaedic Centre and Knowledge Centre on the Old Road Campus.
+Furthermore, through the central University library services, you will have online access to a wide range of articles and publications.